 In 2016, researchers tested the efficacy of an eight week ‘online intervention-based Positive Mindfulness Program (PMP) that integrated mindfulness with a series of positive psychology variables’ which indicated that ‘PMP may be effective in enhancing well-being and other positive variables in adult, non-clinical populations.’

 In conclusion, there is no doubt about it, evidence exists not only to suggest but to prove the effectiveness of meditation and mindfulness.
 If you’re experiencing higher levels of stress or anxiety than usual, it might be worth a try.
+There are a lot of free guided meditation sessions available such as those provided by the Medito Foundation, a non-profit organisation who believe meditation can positively transform people's lives and that no one should have to pay for it.

 Perhaps you’d like to learn a little bit more about how to let go and relax and deal with stress?
 We have seven tips to help you.
 Is there anything you’d like to add, have we missed anything?
 If you’re interested in sharing your experiences with us or writing a guest post for us, send us an email via email@example.com!